jbryan-76/dido.net/README.md

 The Dido framework is implemented in .NET 6.0 and consists of:
 - A Library containing the API, configuration models, and key data structures and utilities.
-- A Mediator Service which serves as a limited pseudo load balancer and which coordinates access to a pool of generic Runner instances (available as a console app, OS service, or docker image).
+- A Mediator Service that communicates with the host application and Runners which serves as a limited pseudo load balancer and which coordinates access to a pool of generic Runner instances (available as a console app, OS service, or docker image).
-- A Runner Service that communicates with the host application (via the Library) and optional Mediator instance to execute application code (available as a console app, OS service, or docker image).
+- A Runner Service that communicates with the host application and optional Mediator instance to execute application code (available as a console app, OS service, or docker image).

 Without a Mediator nor Runner, the Dido API degenerates to local execution, which is no different than executing code without using the framework.
 Alternatively, exactly one Runner can be used without a Mediator for simple scenarios with limited or more predictable remote computing needs.
 Finally, a Mediator can be used with one or more Runners for more advanced or demanding distributed computing scenarios.